Don't Let Your Timeless, Cherished Memory From a Momentous Day Become a Memory Lost to Time

 Wedding Dress Restoration Success Stories

-We took a few moments to interview Kelly Crapser, a member of the wedding dress restoration team, to get insight on the services.
+We took a few moments to interview Kelly Crapser, a member of the wedding dress restoration team, to get insight on the amazing transformations they perform everyday on vintage wedding gowns.
 Below are a few success stories she shared.

 “We received a call from an estate that had four wedding gowns dating back to 1890.
 These gowns were extremely intricate and even had pockets filled with sawdust under the armpits as deodorant didn’t exist back when the dress was sewn.
 We came to find out that these gowns were hand sewn by a then-famous seamstress in France.
 We took great care in the restoration process of these particular gowns since fabric that old is very rare.
 The restoration came out amazing and the estate owner and their family couldn’t have been happier with the results.
 We were all very proud to have been able to help this family preserve a piece of their family history.“